-- Profiling rods - At least 4 data sheets and clipboard - Camera (Smartphone or digital camera) - Appropriate clothing, (gloves, hats, boots for winter; sunscreen for summer.) - Bring gloves and long pants if poison ivy is present in dunes. - Parking permit, if accessing your profile lines requires use of a municipal lot.
+- Profiling rods - At least 4 data sheets and clipboard - Camera (digital camera if your team has one, or single use camera) - Sign with the name of the beach and the date if you are using a single use camera (you can tape this on the back of your clipboard). - Appropriate clothing, (gloves, hats, boots for winter; sunscreen for summer.) - Bring gloves and long pants if poison ivy is present in dunes. - Parking permit, if accessing your profile lines requires use of a municipal lot.
 Program staff will help you obtain any necessary permits.